kbarrere/DeepDIVA/README.md

 ## Common Installation problems

-If when trying to run a script you end up with an error that looks like `ImportError: No module names '<module name>` , a solution is to export the current directory to the list of python scripts :
+If when trying to run a script you end up with an error that looks like `ImportError: No module names '<module name>'` , a solution is to export the current directory to the list of python scripts :

 ``` shell
 export PYTHONPATH="/path/to/DeepDiva:$PYTHONPATH"